duffau/stock-prices-talk/eff-market-hyp/pres/slides.md

-% The Efficient Market Hypothesis
+---
+title: "Stock Prices: How do they change?"
-% Christian Duffau-Rasmussen
+author: Christian Duffau-Rasmussen
-% \today
+date: 05-03-2021
+---
 ## The Efficient Market Hypothesis

 - First bullet